PdM Begins with Condition-Based Maintenance

 Predictive Maintenance Thwarts Waddington Effect

-The planned preventative maintenance, the purpose of which was to prevent unplanned failures, was actually creating unplanned failures.
+The planned preventative maintenance whose purpose was to prevent unplanned failures, was actually creating unplanned failures.
 The behavior was termed, “The Waddington effect.”
 It was as if the old parts were jealous of the new parts and chose to ruin it for everyone.

 Their advice was to change the maintenance process to be in-tune with the actual condition of the equipment and its actual usage patterns.
 It was the beginning of conditioned-based maintenance.
 It was also the beginnings of using economic and probabilistic information to determine inspection cycle strategies which becomes the foundation for predictive maintenance.